 If you feel this describes you, you may be an excellent candidate for EMDR and therapy may be very helpful for you.
 This is my favorite area of therapy to work in and I have had such great experiences working with folks who dissociate.

-EMDR helps reset the brain and in the process of preparing for reprocessing, we spend a lot of time figuring out positive coping skills and developing resources to help you exercise your ‘Calmness, Healing, Resilience’ muscle and give your ‘PTSD/Trauma Response’ muscle a break.
+EMDR helps reset the brain and in the process of preparing for reprocessing, we spend a lot of time figuring out positive coping skills and developing resources to help you come back into your body and be more present in the times of your life where it is safe to do so.

 Healing is possible.
 You deserve to feel better.
 I look forward to hearing from you and helping you further along your journey toward Healing Self.

-If you are in crisis or experiencing high levels of depression or feeling suicidal right now and need someone to talk to 24-7, please call 1-800-273-8255 or visit the website at https://suicidepreventionlifeline.org/ for chat options.
-Or text CSIS to 83986.
+If you are in crisis or experiencing high levels of depression or feeling suicidal right now and need someone to talk to 24-7, please call or text 988 or visit the website at https://suicidepreventionlifeline.org/ for chat options.